JUNE UPDATE: Superintendent Shuffle: 2023 turnovers at education’s helm

 Gregg Russell

-Gregg Russell was formally named superintendent at the Feb.
-21, 2023 meeting, one year after his appointment as interim in Feb.
-2022.
+Gregg Russell was named superintendent in February, one year after his appointment as interim.

 Russell stepped in as interim following upheaval among trustees and the abrupt resignation of superintendent Paula Kellerer.
 She is now a vice president at Idaho Business for Education and leads its youth apprenticeship program.